benbjurstrom/plink/README.md

     |--------------------------------------------------------------------------
     |
     | This setting determines the email template used by Plink to send emails.
-    | Switch to 'plink::mail.basic' if you prefer to use the standard laravel
+    | Switch to 'plink::mail.notification' if you prefer to use the default
-    | <x-mail::message> template.
+    | Laravel notification template.
     |
     */

     'template' => 'plink::mail.plink',
-    // 'template' => 'plink::mail.basic',
+    // 'template' => 'plink::mail.notification',
 ];
 ```